-If a child has a low-grade fever (temperature of 100 degrees or higher), is vomiting, has diarrhea, eye redness with drainage, live lice, and/or an injury requiring additional medical care, the nurse will contact parents to pick up the child from school.
-If a parent cannot be reached, then the emergency contact list for that child will be utilized for pick up of the child.
-A child may return to school when fever free without the use of medications for at least 24 hours or when the child has not vomited in the past 24 hours.
+If a child has a low-grade fever (temperature of 100.4 degrees or higher), is vomiting, has diarrhea, eye redness with drainage, live lice, and/or an injury requiring additional medical care, the nurse will contact parents/guardians to pick up the child from school.
+If a parent/guardian cannot be reached, then the emergency contact list for that child will be utilized for pick up of the child.
+A child may return to school when fever free without the use of medications for at least 24 hours or when the child has not vomited or had diarrhea in the past 24 hours.
+The child must have documentation from medical provider to return less than 24 hours after having diarrhea.

-Administration of Medications to Students FILE: JHCD Critical Definitions
+Administration of Medications to Students - Policy JHCD Definitions